NallamaruAdithyavardhan/Python-repo/README.md

 ## 📚 Learning Resources
 - Machine Learning fundamentals
-- Linear Regression concepts
+- Linear Regression concepts and applications
 - Data analysis with Pandas
 - Data visualization best practices
+- Mental health metrics and psychology basics

 ## 💡 Future Enhancements
-- Add more ML models (polynomial regression, decision trees)
+- Add more ML models (polynomial regression, decision trees, neural networks)
-- Expand dataset with more variables
+- Expand dataset with more variables (sleep, exercise, etc.)
-- Implement cross-validation
+- Implement cross-validation and hyperparameter tuning
-- Add model performance metrics (R-squared, RMSE)
+- Add model performance metrics (R-squared, RMSE, MAE)
-- Deploy as a web service
+- Deploy as a web service with FastAPI
+- Create interactive dashboards using Streamlit or Plotly

 ## 📝 License
 This project is open source and available for educational purposes.

 ## 🤝 About
-This is a portfolio project showcasing data science and machine learning skills.
-Created as part of continuous learning in data analysis and predictive modeling.
+This is a portfolio project showcasing data science and machine learning skills with a focus on practical applications.
+Created as part of continuous learning in data analysis and predictive modeling, this project demonstrates the practical insights that can be derived from understanding relationships between behavioral patterns and health outcomes.

 ---

 **Author**: Adithyavardhan Nallamaru
 **Based in**: Hyderabad, India
-**Focus**: Full-stack development, Data Science, and Cloud technologies
+**Focus**: Full-stack development, Data Science, Machine Learning, and Cloud technologies
+**Last Updated**: December 2025